 The purpose of this national award program is to provide the recipient with a unique opportunity to develop new insights into herself, friends, family and the world around her.

 This program assists Catholic high school aged girls in discovering how the Holy Spirit moves in their lives, calling them to greater participation in the Church's ministry.

 Girl Scouts who have earned the Family of God, I Live My Faith, the Marian, and the Spirit Alive Medals.

-A special mention to Norma Malachowski, service unit manager for Warwick, who was awarded the Bronze Pelican Award from the Boy Scouts in honor of her commitment to fostering spiritual growth through living a good Christian life.
+A special mention to Norma Malachowski (pictured right), service unit manager for Warwick, who was awarded the Bronze Pelican Award from the Boy Scouts in honor of her commitment to fostering spiritual growth through living a good Christian life.

 Congratulations, one and all!

 Click here to view or order photographs from the day's celebration.